christian6404/readMeGen/README.md

 ## Installation

-N/A
+Download the REQUIRED npm packages in the index.js file.
+Use node to run the index.js file and Input text into the console

 ## Usage

-To generate a readme file for any application
+Can be used to generate a readme file for any project

 ## Contributing

-Christian, Smith, github.com/christian6404
+Christian, Smith, christian6404

 ## Tests